Updated June 9, 2023

 Alpha testing is performed by the people who are members of the Organization and not involved in the development team.
 It is also called as internal acceptance testing as it tests by its own members.

 - Beta Testing

 Beta testing is performed by users who are going to use those in the future.
-It is also called as an external acceptance testing as it is tested by the outsider user.
+It is also called as external acceptance testing as the outsider user tests it.

 This article has seen different levels of Software testing and steps involved in each testing type.
 I hope you will find this article helpful.